abbreviatedman/web-development-industry-and-portfolio/code-roles-deck.md

-# Understanding Key Roles in Software Development
+## Understanding Key Roles in Software Development

-## Front-End Developers, Back-End Developers, Full-Stack Developers, QA Engineers, and DevOps Engineers

-_Your Name/Company Name_
-_Date_
+Colin Jaffe

+Noble Desktop

 ---

-## Agenda

-1. Introduction to Software Development Roles
-2. Front-End Developers
-   - General Info
-   - Skills and Tools
-   - What Makes Someone Effective
-3. Back-End Developers
-   - General Info
-   - Skills and Tools
-   - What Makes Someone Effective
-4. Full-Stack Developers
-   - General Info
-   - Skills and Tools
-   - What Makes Someone Effective
-5. Quality Assurance (QA) Engineers
-   - General Info
-   - Skills and Tools
-   - What Makes Someone Effective
-6. DevOps Engineers
-   - General Info
-   - Skills and Tools
-   - What Makes Someone Effective
-7. Summary and Conclusion
+#### No One Role

+There are many, many possible roles a developer can have.
+We'll discuss a few, looking at what their needs, expectations, and focuses are.

 ---

+#### Developer Roles

+We'll be discussing the following roles:

+- Front-End Developers
+- Back-End Developers
+- Full-Stack Developers
+- Quality Assurance (QA) Engineers
+- DevOps Engineers
+- Summary and Conclusion

+---

-## Front-End Developers: General Info
+#### Front-End Developers: General Info

 - **Focus:** Client-side development, user interfaces.
 - **Why Companies Need Them:**